 It’s up early again for our sunrise session.
 After lunch we’ll head for a hike to photograph several waterfalls and the crystal blue glacial waters of the Canadian Rockies.
 After a short afternoon break, we'll grab dinner together and then we'll head back out for our sunset session where we'll watch the sun set and then photograph the blue hour.

 This day is all about critters!
 You’ll find this is Keith’s favorite day!
-We have a several locations that are known for great wildlife including bear, elk, and mountain goats (just to name a few).
+We have a couple locations that are known for great wildlife including bear, elk, and mountain goats (just to name a few).
 We’ll start early at sunrise, and head out to start our exploration.
 It’s a fun filled day of exploring, adventure and close encounters!
 We'll have our cameras out of our packs, and ready for the days adventure, as we work our way towards Jasper.

 Sunrise for day five usually requires some strong coffee, but the rewards that we reap from the sunrise will be well worth it.
 Today we’ll cover some of the most beautiful land you’ve ever encountered and we’ll stop along the way for some roadside shots.
 We'll grab some lunch, talk shop and head immediately out for shooting until the sun sets.